BruOp/personal-website/content/blog/ibl/index.md

 Notice how little code is actually for calculating our new terms -- most of it is just texture reads and setup.
 Finally, to demonstrate the output with a more complicated mesh (and for a bit of continuity with the other blog posts), let's render the Flight Helmet gltf model:

 TODO: Add flight helmet screenshot

+While I've included most of the shader code used, the entire example is available [here](https://github.com/bruop/bae) as `04-pbl-ibl`.
+Note however that it uses non-standard GLTF files, that have had their web-compatible textures swapped out with corresponding DDS files that contain mip maps, generated using the `texturec` tool provided as part of BGFX.
+BGFX does not provide an easy way to invoke the equivalent of `glGenerateMipmap`, so I've created a little python script to pre-process the GLTF files.